 The male papaya flowers tend to be long and skinny and are produced in short clusters often.
 These produce the pollen.
 A male plant will never produce fruit.

 If you only have a female plant, you need to have a male of hermaphrodite plant nearby for pollenation.

 Yes you can prune a papaya.
 If your papaya is getting so tall that you can’t harvest the fruit you can cut it down to a more manageable height.
 When you do this the plant will likely throw out multiple branches, each bearing flowers and fruit.
 You should probably trim these back to a manageable number.

 If you don’t prune papayas, they keep growing upwards, a single tall stem with a crown of leaves, fruit, and flowers.
 You won’t be able to pick them unless you cut them back or purchase a long-handled large fruit-picking device such as this.

 Do Bats and Birds Eat Papayas?

 Yes they do, parrots and fruit bats love papaya along with some smaller species of birds (eg. fig birds) It’s a battle of nerves.
-Do you leave them on the plant until they are sweet and orange?
+Do you leave papayas on the plant until they are sweet and orange?
 Or pick them green to ripen indoors?
 I’d pick them early, with just a little orange starting to show.
 Once they’re ripe they’re bird, bat, and fruit fly attractors.